 In order to communicate positively, you must be willing to listen actively and emphatically.

 Both you and your spouse must feel open in your marriage to express your needs, concerns, or even those periodic points of contention.
 This air of openness can only be achieved when both spouses display an ability and desire to communicate positively.

 How well do you and your spouse communicate?
 Are you both on the current level of communication in your marriage?
 It is important both your needs for communication are being met.
 Huddle up with your spouse and discuss your individual needs for communication.

-When you were first married, did your spouse have these funny little “quirks” that made them uniquely them?
-Where their personality traits that just made them adorable?
+When you were first married, did your spouse have these funny little "quirks" that made them uniquely them?
+Where there personality traits that just made them adorable?

 My guess is that these are true for most couples.

 How about now?
 Do you still find those funny, little traits adorable?
 My guess is not so much anymore.